 Cancer

 • Sugars in the Diets of Individuals with Cancer.
-Dietary recommendations about sugars for individuals with cancer are not different from recommendations for individuals without cancer.
+Dietary recommendations about sugars for individuals with cancer are not different from recommendations for individuals without cancer, with a focus on reducing intake of foods and beverages high in added sugars.

 Risk Factors for Developing Cancer